MrRobinOfficial/Guide-UnrealEngine/README.md

 ---

 When an asset with hard references is loaded, it triggers a chain of dependencies, causing all assets that have hard references to be loaded as well.
 This ensures that all required assets are available for proper functionality.
-This loading behavior is known as "chain loading]" or "load-on-demand."
+This loading behavior is known as "chain loading" or "load-on-demand."

 For example, if a level blueprint references a specific sound cue with a hard reference, when the level is loaded, the sound cue and any other assets directly or indirectly referenced by it will also be loaded to maintain the integrity of the referenced sound cue's functionality.